Sv443-Network/UserUtils/docs.md

 import { interceptWindowEvent } from "@sv443-network/userutils";

 // prevent the pesky "Are you sure you want to leave this page?" popup
-// as no predicate is specified, all events will be discarded by default interceptWindowEvent("beforeunload");
+// because no predicate is specified, all events will be discarded interceptWindowEvent("beforeunload");

+// discard all context menu commands that are not within `#my-element`: interceptWindowEvent("contextmenu", (event) => event.target instanceof HTMLElement && !event.target.closest("#my-element")
+);
 ```
 </details>